 All students receiving VA Educational Benefits must meet the same Standards of Progress applicable to all students at the institution.
-Any student that has been terminated due to lack of academic progress must enroll at their own expense.
+Any student that has been terminated due to lack of academic progress must enroll at their own expense, with the exception of students receiving Chapter 33 Post 9/11 GI Bill® and Chapter 31 Veterans Readiness & Employment.
+Students under these Chapters are required to meet with the Veterans Affairs Coordinator regarding payment for their tuition and fees.